 - 1. Connect a fully charged battery pack to the VXL-3s. - 2.
-Turn on the transmitter (with the throttle at neutral).
-3. Press and hold the EZ-Set button (A).
-The LED will first turn - green and then red.
-Release the EZ-Set button.
-(B) 4.
-When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there
+Turn on the transmitter (with the throttle at neutral). - 3.
+Press and hold the EZ-Set button (A).
+The LED will first turn green and then red.
+Release the EZ-Set button. - 4.
+When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B). - 5.
+When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - When the LED blinks GREEN ONCE, programming is complete.
+The LED will then shine green or red (depending on Low-Voltage Detection setting), indicating the VXL-3s is on and at neutral (D).

-(B).

-6. When the LED blinks GREEN ONCE, programming is complete.
-The LED will then shine green or red (depending on low-voltage detection setting) indicating the VXL-3s is on and at neutral (D).